thetealover/quarkus-langchainj4-ai/README.md

 - JDK 21
 - Docker
+- AI Model
+    - Anthropic Claude token
-- Ollama
+    - Ollama (for free, local use)
         - Ollama AI model `llama3-groq-tool-use`
-- NPM (Optional for chatbot-ui compilation)
+- NPM (recommended to build and run a Chatbot UI on a local machine)

 ## Packaging and running the application

-Running Redis locally is required.
+Running Redis and MySQL locally is required.
-Redis can be started up using the Docker Compose file:
+All the upper mentioned can be run using the Docker Compose file:

+Start up the Docker Compose containers in detached mode:

 ```shell script
 docker compose up -d